YashB145/Linux-journey/README.md

 # Linux-journey
 Starting off my Linux journey and updating about what I implemented on my learning path.

-# Day 1- Linux basics
+# Day 1- Linux basics.
 ## Starting with linux commands

 1. echo- used to print anything in " ".